Stevedee925/challengez_app/.cline/scratchpad.md

   2. Set up AsyncStorage to track if a user has completed onboarding
   3. Modify the navigation to show onboarding screens for first-time users
   4. Design engaging and informative onboarding content

+- Implementing habit building and mindset development features
+  1. Design and implement habit stacking mechanism
+  2. Create affirmations and goal visualization tools
+  3. Develop progress tracking and visualization for mindset improvement
+  4. Integrate with existing challenges and rituals features

 ## Lessons
 - Keep code under 500 lines whenever possible